AliIbra/lm_from_scratch/Readme.md

 ## Running the Code

+Please go over the notebooks in the defined orders, but you can run each component independently, inside each one of there is a specific requierment a comment will indicate the required :)

 ### 1. Data Preparation

-You need three text files:
+You need three text files: (different names)

 * `train.txt`
 * `validation.txt`
 * `test.txt`

-These should contain plain text (Shakespeare dataset).

 #### On Colab